We help implement environmental technologies in countries around the World

 ODY - Menstrual Hygiene and Health (MHH) is a neglected sanitation topic in emerging markets, and menstrual waste disposal is particularly absent in many shared and public settings.
 Waste streams are growing with increased urbanization and access to disposable products.
 Safe, discreet and compact disposal options, such as ODY, can empower women and girls, support better health and a cleaner environment.
 ODY is a fully automated, sanitary pad disposal unit engineered to provide dignity and privacy, waste reduction and safe hygiene.
 With a capacity of up to 10 pads at a time irrespective of the moisture content, ODY thermally treats pads, emitting virtually no smoke and producing minimal ash.
 Center for WaSH-AID

 The Reclaimer - The Reclaimer is a liquid processing unit designed to rapidly treat blackwater and greywater to ISO 30500 standards, enabling onsite reuse and water conservation.
-Buffered batch processing allows the system to accept liquid during operation (up to 500 L/day).
+Buffered batch processing allows the system to accept liquid during operation (100-200 L/day).
 Liquid waste from household or community toilets, dewatered sludge, and septic tanks can be treated.
 The Reclaimer unit combines three treatment modalities into a compact, automated system ideal for urban environments.
 No additional water is required for operation.
-External power required is 6-7 kWh/d with typical family use (~25-30 uses/d).
-Center for WaSH-AID, MSR, Cranfield University, Triangle Environmental
+External power required ranges between 100 - 1500 W. Center for WaSH-AID, MSR, Cranfield University, Triangle Environmental

 The Rwandan Young Professionals Conference in Indianapolis, IN - USA